 A rare UK supplied 1990 E30 2.5 litre M3 Sport Evolution (AK07).
 My own personal car since 1996.
-Only one previous private owner prior to me.
+Only one previous private owner (a friend) prior to me.
 Full service history.
-No accident history.
-With the preferable unique Sport Evo cloth interior.
-Currently on super comfortable AC Schnitzer full suspension, and with the rare AC Schnitzer 360mm steering wheel.
+No accident repairs ever.
+With Sport Evo cloth interior.
+Having been UK distributor since 1990, my car currently sits on AC Schnitzer full suspension and has the rare AC Schnitzer 360mm steering wheel.
 All original suspension and standard Sport Evo suede steering wheel included as well.
-I acquired the car 23 years ago at 29,000 miles.
-Very little use over the last ten years and frequently SORNED and stored under its tailored cover in a heated garage.
+I acquired the car 25 years ago at 29,000 miles.
+Very little use over the last ten years and mostly SORNED and stored under its tailored cover in a heated garage.
 Drives perfectly and as tight as a drum with none of the usual age related creaks or rattles.
 Feels barely five years old, not nearly thirty!
 Only fifty Sport Evo versions were officially imported into the UK, 25 red, 25 black.
 Electric sunroof, rear head restraints.Beautiful condition throughout.
 Waxoyled.
 H9 REB registration number, which has been on the car from new, is included.

 The following information is courtesy of bmwmregistry.com: